alexpatel/lean-modal/README.md

-# lean-modal
-Modal logic library for Lean Prover - MIT 24.711 term project
+This is a library for writing modal logic proofs in the Lean programming language.